bytecodealliance/bytecodealliance.org/_posts/2023-01-20-using-wasmtime-from-ruby.md

 ## Wait – Rust?

-_Why pick Rust?_ you may ask, knowing Ruby extensions are normally written in C?
+_Why pick Rust?_ you may ask, knowing Ruby native extensions are normally written in C?
 That is a fair question, let’s dive into it.

 First, Wasmtime’s Rust API is the canonical one.
-It is more expressive – thanks to Rust, and tends to get the features first.
+It is more expressive &mdash; thanks to Rust &mdash; and tends to get the features first.
 Closing the gap between Rust’s and C’s API would have increased the scope of work greatly.

 Second, Rust is gaining in popularity in the Ruby community, increasing the